deep-entertainment/safehouse/design/ambients/kitchen.md

 #ambient

-The kitchen ambient is mixed from the wind outside and the fridge humming.
-Maybe even a water drop from time to time.
+The kitchen ambient is a mix of the wind outside and the humming fridge.
+A  drop of water can be added sporadically.